Holipori/MIMIC-VQA/README.md

 # MIMIC-VQA
-This is the code for generating MIMIC-VQA dataset
+MIMIC-VQA is a large-scale dataset for visual question answering in medical chest x-ray images.
+This repository provides the code for generating MIMIC-VQA dataset from MIMIC-CXR database.

 ## How to use
 1. Enter the 'code' directory